phillipsar2/poa_genome/poa_pop_gen/README.md

-# A happy accident: a novel turfgrass reference genome

 Workflow for the phylogenetic species validation, analysis of genetic diversity, and evaluation of population structure of the *Poa pratensis* population panel.

 Analyses are partially implemented as a Snakemake workflow